Fast-64/fast64-docs/sm64/animations/exporting.rst

 **"Max Frame"**:

 The amount of frames to export.
-Seperate from the loop points of the variants.
+Separete from the loop points of the variants.

 **"Reference Tables"**: (Only applicable outside DMA)